Hypercubed/Epsilon-Prime/readme.md

 ## $bot methods

 ### unload({string="@"})
 Attempts to unload storage to another bot.
 Unloading is only successful if the units are located in the same space.
-If a string is provided the bot will attempt to unload to another bot with the matching name, otherwise "Base" is assumed.
+If a string is provided the bot will attempt to unload to another bot with the matching name, otherwise "@" (a "heavy" bot) is assumed.
 If unloading is not possible this method has no effect.

 Example:
 ```
-$bot.unload(); 		  // Tries to unload to the base unit
+$bot.unload(); 		  // Tries to unload to a heavy unit
-$bot.unload('bob'); // Tries to unload to a bot named 'bob.
+$bot.unload('Bob'); // Tries to unload to a bot named 'Bob.
 ```

 ### charge({string="@"})
 Attempts to charge batteries from another bot.
 Charging is only successful if the units are located in the same space.
 If a string is provided will attempt to unload to a bot with the matching name.
-Otherwise "Base" is assumed.
+Otherwise "@" (a "heavy" bot) is assumed.
 If charging is not possible this method has no effect.

 Example:
 ```
-$bot.charge(); 		  // Tries to charge from the base unit
+$bot.charge(); 		  // Tries to charge from the heavy unit
-$bot.unload('bob'); // Tries to charge from a bot named 'bob.
+$bot.charge('Bob'); // Tries to charge from a bot named 'Bob.
 ```

 ### mine()